mjp-2013/bbqTemp/README.md

 SPI and thermocouple sensor(s),
 Database (postgresql)

+Target is to make standalone software for RPI (filebased db, integrated application server etc).

 Should be usable in summer 2013 (fan on / off on hardcoded temperature works now atleast)